Assouline Publishing: History

 The publishing house began as a family company in the basement of Martine and Prosper’s apartment in Paris.
 One year later, the firm opened its first office on rue Danielle Casanova in Paris.
 The couple’s first published book was La Colombe d'Or (1994) which covers the history of their favorite hotel in the South of France, including photographs by Prosper and text by Martine.

 The company went on to establish its first book series in 1996 – the Memoire collection, which was composed of books focusing on individuals and companies in fashion, jewelry, design, and art.
 Initial publications included books on Alaïa, Chanel, Vionnet, and Dior.
 The collection was available in 10 different languages and has sold millions of copies worldwide.

 In 2007, the company owners relocated to New York City, and that same year they began to partner with the Council of Fashion Designers of America.
 In 2011 Prosper Assouline was awarded the Chevalier des Arts et des Lettres from the French Ministry of Culture for his work in publishing.
 In 2012, Assouline produced a waterproof book on the subject of the South Pole, as well as Gaia, a book of photos taken on the International Space Station by Guy Laliberté.
 In 2016, the French Institute Alliance Française awarded the Assoulines with the Art de Vivre award for their publications.

 In 2013, LVMH acquired a minority stake in the company.
 By 2020, Assouline had published more than 1,700 books.

 As of the 2020s, Assouline is known for its collections, including its extensive and colorful travel series, its Handcrafted Ultimates collection, its Classics collection, and its signed limited editions such as the special edition of its book on Versailles.

 Martine and Prosper's son Alex has been at the company since 2014.
 As of 2022 he is chief of operations, brand, and strategy.

 Boutiques and flagship stores

-In 2003, Assouline opened a corner boutique in Bergdorf Goodman.
+In 2003, Assouline opened a corner boutique in the Bergdorf Goodman Building.
 The company opened its first standalone boutique in Paris in 2006.
 Assouline has opened several flagship stores, including a London store entitled Maison Assouline that opened in 2014, which includes a restaurant called the Swans Bar.
 The company has subsequently opened numerous branded corners inside venues in Spain, Monaco, South Africa, Ukraine, Greece, Bolivia, Manila, and elsewhere.